rhinobase/raftyui/apps/docs/app/(docs)/docs/components/password-field/page.md

 ---
 title: Password Field
+nextjs:
+  metadata:
-pageTitle: Password Field - Rafty UI
+    title: Password Field
     description: Just like Input Field, Password Field is used for password inputs but gives an extra functionality of show and hide password.
 ---

 Just like Input Field, Password Field is used for password inputs but gives an extra functionality of show and hide password.